jimmycuadra/ghlabel/README.md

   -v, --version      Prints version information

 OPTIONS:
-  -f, --file <file>      Path to a YAML file containing the label template -r, --repo <repo>      The name of the repository to apply the label template to -t, --token <token>    OAuth token for authenticating with GitHub -u, --user <user>      The name of the user or organization that owns the repository
+  -e, --endpoint <endpoint>    API endpoint to use (defaults to https://api.github.com) -f, --file <file>            Path to a YAML file containing the label template -r, --repo <repo>            The name of the repository to apply the label template to -t, --token <token>          OAuth token for authenticating with GitHub -u, --user <user>            The name of the user or organization that owns the repository
 ```

 Example: